Deer: 3 most frequent questions

 How to rescue an orphaned fawn

-You may never see a white-tailed fawn lying among tree debris on a forest floor or tucked in a stand of tall grasses.
-Their tawny coat dotted with white spots camouflages them very well when they stay totally motionless.
+You may never see a fawn lying among tree debris on a forest floor or tucked in a stand of tall grasses.
+The fawns of most deer species have a spotted coat.
+This helps to camouflage them as long as they stay totally motionless, which they instinctively do.
 Fawns have no scent at all for the first few days of their lives, another way nature protects them.
 Even nearby predators can easily overlook them.
-If you should come upon a fawn, help it stay safe by leaving it alone.
-Mother deer stay away from their fawns most of the day so as not to attract predators to them.
+If you, however, should spot one, help it stay safe by leaving it alone.
+Deer mothers stay away from their fawns most of the day so as not to attract predators to them.

-A fawn can be suspended in a blanket, towel, even a jacket and carried that way.
-Take the animal to a licensed wildlife rehabilitator.
+A fawn can be suspended in a blanket, towel, or even a jacket and carried that way.
+Then, take the animal to a licensed wildlife rehabilitator.

 All about White-tailed Deer